SigmaHQ/sigma-specification/Sigma_specification.md

 **Attributes:** id, related

 Sigma rules should be identified by a globally unique identifier in the *id* attribute.
-For this purpose randomly generated UUIDs (version 4) are recommended but not mandatory.
-An example for this
+For this purpose randomly generated UUIDs (version 4) are recommended but not mandatory. \
-is:
+An example for this is:

 ```yml
 title: Test rule
 id: 929a690e-bef0-4204-a928-ef5e620d6fcc
 ```

-///
-it's confusing , so think somethink like:
 It is better to write a rule with a new id for the following reasons:
-///
-Rule identifiers can and should change for the following reasons:

 * Major changes in the rule.
 E.g. a different rule logic.
 * Derivation of a new rule from an existing or refinement of a rule in a way that both are kept